Neats29/neats29.github.io/source/subscribe/index.md

 title: Distilled
 date: 2019-04-27 13:39:10
 ---
-*I learn so I can live a better life; I distill them to save you time.*
+*I learn so I can live a better life; I distill the information to save you time.*

 <img src="./index/me.png"
     style="width: 80%;